 To evaluate whether the Petitioner's proposed endeavor satisfies the national importance requirement we look to evidence documenting the "potential prospective impact" of his work.
-Although the Petitioner's statements reflect his intention to expand his two companies and to offer real estate development and investment services to future clients, he has not offered sufficient information and evidence to demonstrate that the prospective impact of his proposed endeavor rises to the level of national importance.
+Although the Petitioner's statements reflect his intention to expand his company and to offer the benefits of electronic signage to future clients in the private and public sectors, he has not provided evidence to demonstrate that the prospective impact of his proposed endeavor rises to the level of national importance.
+The Petitioner must support his assertions with relevant, probative, and credible evidence.
+See Matter of Chawathe, 25 I&N Dec.
+369, 376 (AAO 2010).
 In Dhanasar we determined that the petitioner's teaching activities did not rise to the level of having national importance because they would not impact his field more broadly.
 Id. at 893.
-Here, we conclude the record does not show that the Petitioner's proposed endeavor stands to sufficiently extend beyond his companies, business partnerships, and clientele to impact his field or the U.S. real estate industry more broadly at a level commensurate with national importance.
+Here, we conclude that the record does not show that the Petitioner's proposed endeavor stands to sufficiently extend beyond his company, business partnerships, and clientele to impact the marketing field more broadly at a level commensurate with national importance.

-Furthermore, the Petitioner has not demonstrated that the specific endeavor he proposes to undertake has significant potential to employ U.S. workers or otherwise offers substantial positive economic effects for our nation.
-Specifically, he has not shown that his two companies' future staffing levels and business activity stand to provide substantial economic benefits in Florida or the United States.
-While the sales forecasts for and indicate that these companies have growth potential, they do not demonstrate that the benefits to the regional or national economy resulting from the Petitioner's projects would reach the level of "substantial positive economic effects" contemplated by Dhanasar.
+Furthermore, aside from the projected hires indicated in the business plan, the Petitioner has not demonstrated that the specific endeavor he proposes to undertake has significant potential to employ U.S. workers or otherwise offers substantial positive economic effects for our nation.
+Specifically, he has not shown that his company's future staffing levels and business activity stand to provide substantial economic benefits in North Carolina, where the company is headquartered, or in the United States.
+While the sales forecasts for \\\\\\\\ indicate that this company has growth potential, the Petitioner has not explained how the benefits to the regional or national economy would reach the level of "substantial positive economic effects" contemplated by Dhanasar.
 Id. at 890.
+We also note that on appeal the Petitioner states that his proposed endeavor has national importance because "it has a potential prospective [to] impact on improving the medical field."
+However, the Petitioner has not offered evidence to support this claim, which he made for this first time on appeal.
+A petitioner may not make material changes to a petition in an effort to make a deficient petition conform to USCIS requirements.
+See Matter of Izummi, 22 I&N Dec.
+169, 176 (Assoc.
+Comm'r 1998).

-In addition, although the Petitioner asserts that and that will hire subcontractors, he has not offered sufficient evidence that the area where his companies will operate is economically depressed, that he would utilize a significant population of workers in that area, or that his endeavor would offer the region or its population a substantial economic benefit through employment levels or business activity.
-Nor has the Petitioner demonstrated that any increases in employment or investment attributable to his companies' operations stand to substantially affect economic activity or tax revenue in Florida or nationally.
+In addition, the Petitioner asserts that \\\\\\ "has engaged several qualified individuals and firms" to carry out "specialized" services, such as installing digital screens and handling creative video production, editing, and layout.
+However, he has not provided evidence that the area where \\\\\\\\ will operate is economically depressed, that he would utilize a significant population of workers in that area, or that his endeavor would offer the region or its population a substantial economic benefit through employment levels or business activity, even if the projected hires and revenues are realized.
+Nor has the Petitioner demonstrated that any increases in employment or investment attributable to his company's operations stand to substantially affect economic activity or tax revenue in North Carolina or nationally.
 Accordingly, the Petitioner's proposed work does not meet the first prong of the Dhanasar framework.

-Because the documentation in the record does not establish the national importance of his proposed endeavor as required by the first prong of the Dhanasar precedent decision, the Petitioner has not demonstrated eligibility for a national interest waiver.
+Because the documentation in the record does not establish the substantial merit or national importance of his proposed endeavor as required by the first prong of the Dhanasar precedent decision, the Petitioner has not demonstrated eligibility for a national interest waiver.
 Further analysis of his eligibility under the second and third prongs outlined in Dhanasar, therefore, would serve no meaningful purpose.